 How to Attract Bees, Butterflies & Hummingbirds to Your Garden

 The best thing you can do to attract pollinators to your gardens is to plant flowers that are rich in pollen and nectar.
 Be sure to include a succession of blooms from early spring until late fall.

 What Are Native Plants and Why Do We Need Them To Attract Pollinators?

-Nothing wrong with hybridized flowers, but because of the hybridization process, nectar and pollen are generally reduced in flowers that have been hybridized, so they aren’t quite as tasty as native plants.
+Nothing wrong with hybridized flowers, but because of the hybridization process, nectar and pollen are generally reduced in flowers that have been hybridized, so they aren’t quite as tasty and beneficial as native plants.
 What exactly are native plants?
 According to Wikipedia – “Native plants are plants indigenous to a given area in geologic time.
 This includes plants that have developed, occur naturally, or existed for many years in an area.”
 If you’re interested in learning the science behind native plants just click the Wikipedia link.

 I would encourage you to do a few google searches for native plants in your area.
 What are considered native plants in some regions can be invasive species in other areas.
 You can check with your state’s Department of Natural Resources or your local cooperative extension.
 Just do a little research on your own before you go plant shopping and ask for “native” plants.
 Not all, but some native plants are very aggressive and will take over your gardens.

 When I started researching and looking through pictures, I ended up with a list of over 50 flowers, both annuals and perennials, covering spring through fall, that will attract bees, butterflies and hummingbirds to your garden.
 So, I made up a printable that you can find in the Gardening Resources Library that includes a list of those flowers according to what season they bloom and which pollinator they attract.
 Many of the flowers on the list are native plants.
 Fill out the form below to gain access to all our Free Gardening Printables, including the list of over 50 Flowers Pollinators Love.